-A man named Hong Dae Young in his late 30s who has lost his spark and enthusiasm for life due to responsibilities that started since he was 18.
-After his wife declares that she wants to divorce him and he loses the job he never liked, he regrets his life decisions and wishes he could go back in time when he was 18.
+A man named Hong Dae Young in his late 30s has lost his spark and enthusiasm for life due to responsibilities that started since he was 18.
+After his wife declares that she wanted a divorce and then lost the job he never liked, he regrets his life decisions and wishes he could go back in time when he was 18.
 That night, he turns into his younger self and has been given a chance to re-do his life once again.

 1. Better than the source material

 Eighteen Again is a remake of Matthew Perry and Zac Efron’s movie 17 Again, and just on the basis of that I was very hesitant to get into the drama but oh boy did this drama prove me wrong!!

-Yes, cringe moments were bound to happen given that the main character suddenly turns the age of his daughter and son and half the age of his wife and adult lusting after an 18-year-old is as creepy to me as people thinking that he likes his own daughter.
-But they really handled all of this properly and didn’t take the cringe route that the movie took.
+Yes, cringe moments were bound to happen given that the main character suddenly turns the age of his daughter and son, and half the age of his wife.
+Adult lusting after an 18-year-old is as creepy to me as people thinking that he likes his own daughter.
+But they really handled all of this properly, and didn’t take the cringe route that the movie took.

-Instead of being shallow, funny like the movie, this is a lighthearted drama about life, family, love and regrets.
+Instead of being shallow and funny like the movie, this is a lighthearted drama about life, family, love, and regrets.
 It is about celebrating relationships and realising what we have despite the hardships.

-Like I mentioned, Eighteen Again is a drama about love, life, relationships and family.
-It is a journey of a guy who (like so many of us) loses himself in just trying to exist and provide for his family.
-He becomes so drowned in his own hardships that he doesn’t even realise that he was neglecting his family and not giving his best.
+Like I mentioned, Eighteen Again is a drama about love, life, relationships, and family.
+It is a journey of a guy who (like so many of us) loses himself in providing for his family and just trying to exist.
+He becomes so drowned in his own hardships that he doesn’t even realise he was neglecting his family, and not giving his best.

 But this drama is more than just a profound theme.
 It is also about the little things – the little moments and relationships that we take for granted.
 Even if all of our struggles and hardships are different, we all have had moments like Hong Dae Young and the writers did a phenomenal job in exploring those moments.